lcates/perbyte.github.io/_drafts/What-I-am-doing-today.md

 While Joel is specifically referring to software and customer service I take his use of the word *everything* literally.
 A [DRY][dry] principle for life.
 This isn't a strategy for [getting things done][gtd] and it isn't a [mental trick][rp] for getting more things done.
 It's not even a goal for having nothing to do.
 It's simply an approach where you *think a little harder to find the deeper solution.*

-- **Kids, coworkers, and parents:** They're more capable then we give them credit for.
+- **Kids, coworkers and parents:** They're more capable then we give them credit for.
 Actually learn the difference between helping and doing.
 It's not just teaching them how to fish.
 It's putting them in a position they can figure it out themselves.
 - **Life:** Be selfish and do something to improve your tomorrow.
 The [grass is greener][sgf] and the fish are more plentiful, I promise.
 - **Communication:** [Save your fingers][hks].
 This is where people learn to fish and where you can remember if you've forgotten how.
 - **Work:** Why are we still fishing?
 Why aren't we making it so we don't have to fish?
-There are bigger fish in the see!
+There are bigger fish in the sea!
 - *&lt;insert your own swimmingly great ideas here&gt;*

 I work every day with the goal of not having to do so tomorrow.
 I've been failing at this for a long time.
 Yet today is almost always the best day I've ever had.